JonasWeinert/XLSFormTranslator/README.md

 ## Installation

 - Fork this repository.
 - Install the required Python libraries.
-For this, you can use the command: `pip install pandas google-cloud-translate openpyxl`
+For this, you can use the command: `pip install pandas google-cloud-translate openpyxl` in your environment or `!pip install pandas google-cloud-translate openpyxl` in your Jupyter notebook.

 ## Setup